williamyang1991/Rerender_A_Video/README.md

 conda env create -f environment.yml conda activate rerender
 ```
+24GB VRAM is required.
+Please refer to https://github.com/williamyang1991/Rerender_A_Video/pull/23#issue-1900789461 to reduce memory consumption.

 3. Run the installation script.
 The required models will be downloaded in `./models`.